futuregrid/cloud-metrics/doc/source/metrics.rst

         *This included block is from examples/example2-1.txt*

-3. A count of VM images owned by a user generates a graph like below.
+3. A count of VM images owned per user generates a graph like below.

         .. figure:: data/image_counts.png
            :scale: 50 %
-           :alt: A count of VM images owned by a user in India
+           :alt: A count of VM images owned per user in India

            Figure 3.
-A count of VM images owned by a user (Current data in India)
+A count of VM images owned per user (Current data in India)

            ====== =====================================================
            ====== =====================================================